 - Reward excellent customer service.

-Encourage staff to support one another and work together to meet customer needs
+Encourage staff to work together to meet customer needs

 - Avoid a 'blame culture' where people blame other employees to explain problems to customers.